 ZOSOs further extended

-The House of Representatives has approved a 60-day extension of the Zones of Special Operations (ZOSOs) in seven communities across Jamaica have been extended for another 60 days.
+The Zones of Special Operations (ZOSOs) in seven communities across Jamaica have been extended for another 60 days.

 Follow The Gleaner on Twitter and Instagram @JamaicaGleaner and on Facebook @GleanerJamaica.
 Send us a message on WhatsApp at 1-876-499-0169 or email us at firstname.lastname@example.org or email@example.com.